nelhage/minimax.dev/content/docs/ultimate/pn-search/_index.md

   - We evaluate those children, assigning proof numbers based on either game result, or an initialization heuristic
   - We backpropagate, updating proof numbers for every node on the path from the root to the MPN

+You can also [read the source][source] of my PN search algorithm for Ultimate Tic Tac Toe, which I implemented on the way to [my current solver][pn-dfpn].

 [checkers]: https://science.sciencemag.org/content/317/5844/1518
 [hex99]: http://webdocs.cs.ualberta.ca/~hayward/papers/pawlhayw.pdf
 [first-20-years]: https://webdocs.cs.ualberta.ca/~mmueller/ps/ICGA2012PNS.pdf